Stuart Gitlow, MD, MPH, MBA, FAPA (Maximum tenure June 2015)

 Dr. Gitlow received his BS from the Massachusetts Institute of Technology, his medical degree at Mount Sinai School of Medicine, and his master’s degree in public health from the University of Pittsburgh.
 While in Pittsburgh, he studied patient response to computer-based educational material.
 He joined the addiction psychiatry faculty at Massachusetts General Hospital and Harvard University where he completed a fellowship in forensic psychiatry.
 Board certified in general, addiction, and forensic psychiatry, Dr. Gitlow has served as chair of the AMA's Action Team on Alcohol and Health, as chair of the AMA Young Physician Section, and as vice chair of the AMA eMedicine Advisory Committee.
 Dr. Gitlow, now President of the American Society of Addiction Medicine, was awarded a perpetual endowment by the Annenberg Foundation for the longitudinal study of educational techniques designed to stimulate medical student interest in addiction medicine.
 He is currently on faculty at both Mount Sinai School of Medicine and Dartmouth.
-Dr. Gitlow is a delegate to the AMA from the American Society of Addiction Medicine, delegate to the AMA-SMS from Mount Sinai School of Medicine, and chair of the public health committee of the New York County Medical Society.
+Dr. Gitlow is a delegate to the AMA from the American Society of Addiction Medicine, delegate to the AMA-SMS from Mount Sinai School of Medicine, and past chair of the public health committee of the New York County Medical Society.
 Dr. Gitlow is also an expert medical consultant to the Federal Air Surgeon, an FAA aviation medical examiner, and an expert medical consultant for the Social Security Administration.

 Dr. Fryhofer is board certified in internal medicine in Atlanta and adjunct associate professor of medicine at Emory University School of Medicine.
 She has a special interest in women’s health issues.
 She has a BChE in chemical engineering from the Georgia Institute of Technology and received her MD and internal medicine residency training at Emory University School of Medicine.
 She is a member of the Alpha Omega Alpha honor society.
 Her clinical expertise has been recognized both nationally and internationally with titles of Master of the American College of Physicians (MACP) and Fellow of the Royal College of Physicians (FRCP).
 Dr. Fryhofer was the 2000-2001 President of the American College of Physicians (ACP).
 Dr. Fryhofer was medical correspondent for CNN Headline News (2001-2005), reporting on important medical issues on-air and in-print in her weekly CNN web column, Vital Signs by Dr. Sandy.
 She has served on various committees and panels for the Centers for Disease Control and Prevention, the Institute of Medicine, and other organizations, addressing breast and cervical cancer screening, STD guidelines, folic acid, racial and ethnic disparities in healthcare, challenges facing the uninsured, women’s health issues, obesity, and Vitamin D. She is a member of the ACP Adult Technical Advisory Committee and has testified and lectured about vaccines, including the cervical cancer vaccine and the shingles vaccine, as well as influenza vaccine concerns.
 She also serves as the AMA representative to the liaison group for the Advisory Committee on Immunization Practices (ACIP).
 She has been a member of the Women’s Day Magazine Health and Fitness Advisory Board since 1998 and wrote a weekly health blog for Woman’s Day website called ON CALL with Dr. Sandy (2007-2008).
 Her regularly appearing prevention column Staying Well and her videoblog series Medicine Matters are featured on WebMD’s Medscape.
 Her weekly medical segment series, Your Health Matters, made its debut on Georgia Public Broadcasting (PBS affiliate) in February 2013.